Dramatic portrayals of Reinhard Heydrich: Film and television

 The first known portrayal of Reinhard Heydrich was in the 1943 Hollywood film Hangmen Also Die!, in which Heydrich was played by Hans Heinrich von Twardowski.
 The same year, he was the subject of the feature Hitler's Madman, starring John Carradine.
 Further works produced during World War II were The Hitler Gang, with Peter Pohlenz portraying Heydrich, and Air Raid Wardens in which he was played by Don Costello.

 Later, on US television, Heydrich was portrayed by Alvin Epstein in a 1960 episode of the series Armstrong Circle Theatre, entitled "Engineer of Death: The Eichmann Story"; and by Kurt Kreuger in a two-part episode of GE True in 1963.
 Heydrich was portrayed by David Warner in the 1978 miniseries Holocaust.
 Warner would again play the character in the 1980s television production Hitler's SS: Portrait in Evil.
 Warner's performance was rated as "cunning and chilling", with the Holocaust miniseries receiving several television awards.

 Within West German productions, Heydrich was portrayed by Martin Held in the 1954 film Canaris (renamed Deadly Decision in the US).
 Malte Petzel played Heydrich in the 1963 television miniseries Das Kriminalgericht and again in the 1966 telemovie Der Fall der Generale.
 Heydrich was also played by Siegfried Loyda in the 1964 film Atentát; and by Martin Benrath in the 1967 telemovie, Heydrich in Prag.

 Anton Diffring portrayed Heydrich in the 1965 television series Interpol (in the episode titled "Geld, Geld, Geld").
 Diffring portrayed Heydrich again a decade later, in Operation Daybreak, a US film focused on the assassination of Heydrich in Prague and filmed on location in Czechoslovakia.
 It is adapted from the book Seven Men at Daybreak by Alan Burgess.
 Atentát and Operation Daybreak set the standard for the procedural-style rundown of the assassination itself, which the mainstream of later films follow.

 Heydrich appeared as a character in the 1977 West German television production Manager des Terrors (1977) where he was portrayed by Dietrich Mattausch.
 Mattausch's performance was viewed as "cold and stunning", and he reprised the role of Heydrich in the acclaimed 1984 West German telemovie The Wannsee Conference.
-The Wannsee Conference would inspire the remake Conspiracy (2001), with Irish actor Kenneth Branagh, whose performance was described as a "chilling portrayal" of Heydrich.
+The Wannsee Conference would inspire the remake Conspiracy (2001), with British actor Kenneth Branagh, whose performance was described as a "chilling portrayal" of Heydrich.
+Philipp Hochmair stars as Heydrich in the 2022 German TV docudrama Die Wannseekonferenz, about the same conference.